vdmrgv/react-stay-in-view/README.md

 [![Downloads][downloads-image]][downloads-url]
 [![NPM total downloads](https://img.shields.io/npm/dt/react-stay-in-view.svg?style=flat)](https://npmcharts.com/compare/react-stay-in-view?minimal=true)

-A hook and component to keep the element from disappearing from the screen when scrolling and resizing.
+A react hook and component for popper and popover to prevent them from disappearing from the screen on scroll and resize features.

 ## Features